Local SEO: 7 Strategies to Conquer the Map Pack

 You also want to make sure that your business name, address, social media links, and phone number are present and accurate on all pages of your website, and that those relevant keywords are incorporated into your website copy.

-5. Benefit from Behavourial Signals
+4. Benefit from Behavioural Signals

 Google’s Map Pack is determined in part by behavioural signals.
 These include things like click-through rate (CTR), bounce rate, time spent on a page, and mobile clicks to call.